-Editor's note: If you're new to analytics, this blog series is the perfect place to start!
+Editor's note: This is the second blog post in a series on automation analytics.
+If you're new to analytics, this blog series is the perfect place to start!
 Already familiar with the basics and want to get started using UiPath Insights to measure the impact of your automations?
 Join Michelle for the webinar Product Spotlight: Maximize the Value of Your Automations with UiPath Insights!

 Are you interested in logging some custom metrics for your business?
 You’ve come to the right blog post!
 First things first, to understand this post there’s a pre-requisite reading assignment – my previous post.
 You’ll need to know where logs come from before you can best understand how to use them.

 Assuming you’ve done your homework, let’s pick up where we left off from my previous post.
 I had gone over using SQL as a data source and emphasized that it’s great for operational reporting, but not as much for business reporting.
 While all those custom logs are there, they’re sitting in a table called logs inside of a field called raw message, still in their original JSON format.
 That means that Tableau, Power BI, etc., are going to treat everything inside that raw message as one item and you won’t be able to get individual fields out.
 To access those values, you’ll need to 'flatten' the JSON, meaning that you’ll have to pull those values out and make them each accessible as their own field.
 It’s possible, but it requires some extra steps and effort.
 Here’s an example of a raw message with a custom field highlighted:

 If reporting on custom fields and metrics is really important to you, you’ll probably want to consider Elasticsearch or another NoSQL-based platform.
 At this point, I’ve mentioned Elasticsearch a few times and haven’t quite explained what it is, so let me do that.
 Elasticsearch is actually just one part of a three-tiered “stack” provided by Elastic.
 That stack, or parts of a technology system, are broken down as follows: